shajra/nix-example/README.md

 #### Cabal

-When we built our project with `nix-build` before it used Cabal internally, but we can use `nix-shell` to call Cabal explicitly.
+When we built our project before with `nix-build` it used Cabal internally, but we can use `nix-shell` to call Cabal explicitly.

-The provided version of Cabal is new enough, we can use its latest "new-\*" support for multiple projects.
+The provided version of Cabal is new enough, we can use its latest ["new-\*" support for multiple projects][cabal-new].

 Also, we can use the "--run" switch of `nix-shell` to save us the hassle of entering and exiting the environment:

 ```
 example-nix$ nix-shell \
-    --run 'cabal update; cabal new-configure; cabal new-build'
+    --run 'cabal update; cabal new-configure; cabal new-build example-app'
 ...
 Downloading the latest package list from hackage.haskell.org
 Resolving dependencies...